giry-dev/mangrove-docs/docs/developers/SDK/technical-references/code/classes/Market.md

 ▸ **getBook**(): [`Book`](../namespaces/Market-1.md#book)

-Return the semibooks of this market.
+Return the two semibooks of this market.

 Asks are standing offers to sell base and buy quote.
 Bids are standing offers to buy base and sell quote.
 All prices are in quote/base, all volumes are in base.
-Order is from best to worse from taker perspective.
+Offers are ordered from best to worse from the taker perspective.

 #### Returns